+OPERATION

-- Wait five (5) minutes to clear out any gas.
+- 4. Press in and turn control knob clockwise to the OFF position (see Figure 31). - Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 15.
+Follow "B" in the safety information, page 18.
 If you don't smell gas, go to the next step. - Press in and turn control knob counterclockwise to the PILOT position.
-Press in control knob for five (5) seconds see Figure 17. - Note: You may be running this heater for the first time after hooking up to gas supply.
+Press in control knob for five (5) seconds (see Figure 31).

+Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds or more.
-This will allow air to bleed from the gas system. - With control knob pressed in, press ignitor button.
+This will allow air to bleed from the gas system.

+With control knob pressed in, press and release ignitor button.
 This will light pilot.
 The pilot is attached to the front burner.
 If needed, keep pressing ignitor button until pilot lights.

-Note: If pilot does not stay lit, contact a - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
+Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
+To light pilot with match, see Manual Lighting Procedure.

+Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob.

+Flame Adjustment Knob Knob

+Ignitor Button

+Figure 31 - Control Knob and Ignitor Button Location (Shown as Supplied, No Control Options)

-To light pilot with match, see Manual Lighting Procedure, page 18. - Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs.
-Note: If pilot goes out, repeat steps 4 through 8.
+- If control knob does not pop out when released, contact a qualified service person or gas supplier for repairs. - Note: If pilot goes out, repeat steps 4 through 8. - 9.
+Slightly push in and turn control knob counterclockwise to the ON position. - 10.
+Wait one minute and switch selector switch, if optional remote control is used, to the ON position to light burners.
+Note: AUTO is only functional when using GWMT1 or GWMS2 optional accessories.

-- Slightly push in and turn control knob counterclockwise to the ON position. - Wait one minute and switch selector switch to the ON position to light burners - 11.
-Set flame adjustment knob to any level between HI and LO. - To leave pilot lit and shut off burners only, turn control knob clockwise to the PILOT position, use remote control manual OFF button, then set selector switch in the OFF position.
+- 11. Set flame adjustment knob to any level between HI and LO. - 12.
+To leave pilot lit and shut off burners only: turn control knob clockwise to the PILOT position, or use remote control manual OFF button, or set selector switch in the OFF position.